excodex/MMC-Guide/docs/basics/modloader.en.md

 `What is the difference between the 'Latest' and 'Recommended' versions on Forge?` :	The Latest version may contain more bugs and crashes your game more often than the Recommended versions.

-`Is it comptabile with Bedrock Edition?`
+`Is it compatible with Bedrock Edition?`
 :	No, it is only compatible with Java Edition.